ddnexus/irt/README.markdown

 ### FileUtils

-All the FileUtils methods are included as commands: just call them in the session and they will ignored by the log; if they are part of your testing, use them as usual
+All the FileUtils methods are included as commands: just call them in the session and they will ignored by the log; if they are part of your testing, use them as usual:

     >> rm_rf 'dir/to/remove'           # ignored because it's an irt command
     >> FileUtils.rm_rf 'dir/to/remove' # logged because it's a regular statement